vegaprotocol/specs/specs/0014-order-types.md

 ### Order pricing methods:

-*Price type / price must be explicitly provided as one of the below three options and required data, there is no default.*
+*Price type and associated data if required (i.e. limit price, peg reference and offset) must be explicitly provided as one of the below three options and required data, there is no default.*

 1. **Limit (+ limit price):** the order is priced with a static limit price, which is the worst price (i.e. highest buy price / lowest sell price) at which the order can trade.
 If the order has a persistent validity type it will remain on the order book until it fully executes, expires (as defined by the specific validity type), or is cancelled.
 1. **Pegged (+ reference, price offset):** the order is priced relative to a reference price in the market (i.e. best bid, mid, or best offer price) and is automatically repriced (losing time priority) when the reference price changes.
 Execution is as for a limit order at that price, including on entry and repricing.
 The order is removed from the book and 'parked' (in entry time priority) if the reference price is undefined, including during an auction.